 How many of you have sat in history class with drool dripping down your chin staring impatiently at the clock waiting for the bell to ring so you could gtfo and spend the rest of your evening ogling bishies on your computer screen?

-Okay, that might just be me, but the point is: wouldn’t history be more fun if the people you were learning about were pretty, sparkly bishounen?
+Okay, that might not describe most people at all, but the point is: wouldn’t history be more fun if the people you were learning about were pretty, sparkly bishounen?
 And actually, wouldn’t it be nice if the history was overshadowed by supernatural blood-thirsty vampire creatures and demons trying to take over the world?
-If you agree, then Hakuoki might just be the perfect game to play under your desk when the teacher isn’t looking~! (*Note: Sekijitsu does not condone playing otome games in class….but Elyon does.)
+If you agree, then Hakuoki might just be the perfect game to play under your desk when the teacher isn’t looking! (*Note: Sekijitsu does not condone playing otome games in class.)

 From there, the story branches out with multiple routes, and the direction it takes depends on what choices you make (like any otome game.)
 One wrong move could mean the death of you and your love interest, so it’s imperative that you choose wisely (or use a walkthrough.)
 To be honest though, I didn’t think getting the good ends were too terribly difficult without a walkthrough as long as you know which guy you’re going after.
 One thing you absolutely do not want to do is try to play through the game unsure of what you want, because that will more than likely lead you to a bad end.